cryptection/stylishcv/README.md

 ---

 ## Usage

+### Setup
-If you are using Miktex editor for Latex, you can use the included script *refreshMiktexPackageDB.sh* to copy the package files and update your LaTeX filenames and package databases:
+If you are using Miktex editor for $\LaTeX$, you can use the included script *refreshMiktexPackageDB.sh* to copy the package files and update your $\LaTeX$ filenames and package databases:
-`./refreshMiktexPackageDB.sh <Miktex Binary Directory> <Latex Package Directory>` In case you are using a different OS and/or LaTeX editor, it should work in a similar way.
+`./refreshMiktexPackageDB.sh <Miktex Binary Directory> <Latex Package Directory>` In case you are using a different OS and/or $\LaTeX$ editor, it should work in a similar way.

+### Usage
+Make your changes to the content, then compile your *Main.tex* file with `pdfLatTex`.
+Especially after making changes to the layout (e.g. header, footer, sidebar), you will have to run `pdfLaTeX` twice sometimes.

 ## Customizing the templates
-The templates contain a lot of comments to explain how to use the various LateX commands, environments and widgets.
+The templates contain a lot of comments to explain how to use the various $\LaTeX$ commands, environments and widgets.
 For the most part, they are the same as in simple-hipstercv, but some have been slightly modified or added (e.g. CV picture has been moved).

 For example, `\simplefooter` and `\simplesubheader` should be pointed out, as well as `\begin{darkshadedcvbox}Title\end{darkshadedcvbox}` and `\begin{shadedcvbox}Title\end{shadedcvbox}\end{center}` for rounded box section headlines.
 Note that the examples do not make use of some of the widgets already contained in simple-hipstercv.
 They are still there and can be used though!
 Check simple-hipstercv or the code of *stylish.sty* to learn more.